-When the capital projects detailed in this plan are implemented and in operation, GMHA will begin to generate positive operating cash flows in 2026.
-This will enable the hospital to accumulate cash reserves to fund operating expenses and which match the cash reserves required by GMH and other non-profit hospitals because of the cash collection intervals associated with their revenue cycles.
+When the capital projects detailed in this plan are implemented and in operation, GMHA will begin to generate positive operating cash flows in 2024.
+This will enable the hospital to accumulate cash reserves to fund operating expenses and which match the cash reserves required by GMH and other non-profit hospitals because of the cash collection intervals associated with their revenue cycles and the need to generate funding for future capital investments.